canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 separate environments, isolated from one another.
 Refer to the [COS production deployments best practices](https://charmhub.io/topics/canonical-observability-stack/reference/best-practices) page for more information.

-Refer to How-To user guide for more information on [how to integrate and customize](/t/charmed-spark-k8s-documentation-enable-monitoring/13063) the Charmed Spark deployment with COS.
+For more information on how to enable and customise monitoring with COS, see the [Guide](/t/charmed-spark-k8s-documentation-enable-monitoring/13063). the Charmed Spark deployment with COS.

 ## Additional Resources